syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.MVC/installation/web-installer/how-to-install.md

 ## Overview

-For the Essential Studio&reg; ASP .
+For the Essential Studio<sup style="font-size:70%">&reg;</sup> ASP .
 NET MVC - EJ2 product, Syncfusion<sup style="font-size:70%">&reg;</sup> offers a Web Installer.
 This installer alleviates the burden of downloading a larger installer.
-You can simply download and run the online installer, which will be smaller in size and will download and install the Essential Studio&reg; products you have chosen.
-You can get the most recent version of Essential Studio&reg; Web Installer [here](https://www.syncfusion.com/account/downloads/latest-version).
+You can simply download and run the online installer, which will be smaller in size and will download and install the Essential Studio<sup style="font-size:70%">&reg;</sup> products you have chosen.
+You can get the most recent version of Essential Studio<sup style="font-size:70%">&reg;</sup> Web Installer [here](https://www.syncfusion.com/account/downloads/latest-version).

 ## Installation

-The steps below show how to install Essential Studio&reg; ASP .
+The steps below show how to install Essential Studio<sup style="font-size:70%">&reg;</sup> ASP .
 NET MVC - EJ2 Web Installer.

-1. Open the Syncfusion<sup style="font-size:70%">&reg;</sup> Essential Studio&reg; ASP .
+1. Open the Syncfusion<sup style="font-size:70%">&reg;</sup> Essential Studio<sup style="font-size:70%">&reg;</sup> ASP .
 NET MVC - EJ2 Web Installer file from downloaded location by double-clicking it.
 The Installer Wizard automatically open and extracts the package.

     ![Web Installer Setup](images/webinstaller-1.png)